csanders-git/owasp-crs-technical-discussion/language-draft.md

 ### Rules ###

 So a rule is more or less the same as an `if/then/else` construct with some meta data attached.

-The `conditions
+The simple form

 ```.yaml
 - rule: